 The Graduate Board

 The Graduate Board formulates and implements policies and procedures for all research degrees.
 It also monitors and reviews all arrangements for research degrees.
-The Board is chaired by the Dean of Postgraduate Research Studies and is responsible for implementing policy and regulations via Postgraduate Research and Operations, Faculty Graduate School Committees and Postgraduate Research Tutors.
+The Board is chaired by the Dean of the Leeds Doctoral College and is responsible for implementing policy and regulations via Postgraduate Research and Operations, Faculty Graduate School Committees and Postgraduate Research Tutors.

 Admission, progress, examination and decisions regarding the award of research degrees also fall within the remit of the Graduate Board.
 Postgraduate researchers are represented on the Board and on Faculty Graduate School Committees.

 Postgraduate Research and Operations has responsibility for providing the Graduate Board with the information which the Board requires both in a routine way and for any special circumstances that may develop.

 Postgraduate Research and Operations and Scholarships

 Postgraduate Research and Operations is based within the Student Services Centre and issues official letters of admission, manages the registration that follows, and maintains records for every postgraduate researcher in the University.

 Location: Student Services Centre, Level 9, Marjorie and Arnold Ziff Building

 Progress (suspensions and transfers): firstname.lastname@example.org (0113) 343 5571